 Introduces the student to the basics of the medical billing process, including insurance terminology, medical coding systems, government and private payer health claims, general insurance procedures, and patient billing/collections.
 Prerequisite: Placement into ENGL110 and AH110 with a grade of C or better.
-NOTE: A grade of C is required to pass this course for Medical Assistant majors.
+NOTE: A grade of C is required to take MA Practidum.